martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 5.5.0 for 1.13d
+Vanilla Frosting 5.5.1 for 1.13d
 By Jonathan Vasquez (fearedbliss)
-Released on Sunday, September 7, 2014
+Released on Monday, September 8, 2014
 -----------------------------------------------

 Features: